Kennicutt/SAUSERO/README.md

 You need to set the following parameters in the configuration file:

-1. PATH_DATA: Set this to the root directory containing your frames.
+1. `PATH_DATA`: Set this to the root directory containing your frames.
 Example:

     ```
     "PATH_DATA": "/path/to/your/frames/"

-The directory structure must follow the format <Your_Program>_<Your_OB>/.
+The directory structure must follow the format `<Your_Program>_<Your_OB>/`.
 Inside this directory, you should have
-a raw/ folder where the original frames are stored.
+a `raw/` folder where the original frames are stored.
 During execution, SAUSERO will create a new folder named
-reduced/, where the reduced frames will be saved.
+`reduced/`, where the reduced frames will be saved.

-2. No_Session: This is your Astrometry.net API key.
+2. `No_Session`: This is your Astrometry.net API key.
 Example:

     ```
     "No_Session":"astrometry-api-key"